Redfern/pdfmake-generator-api/README.md

 ```
 {
     content: [
+        {
             text: 'this is the title of the pdf',
             style: 'header'
+        }
     ],
     styles: {
         header: {
             fontSize: 18,
             bold: true,
-            alignment: center
+            alignment: 'center'
         }
     }
 }